Inventory Management

 Vendors

-Global Supplier - Checking this tells the system that the vendor will be utilized across all warehouses in the system.
+• Global Supplier – Select this option to make the vendor available to all warehouses in the system.

 Back To Top